matplotlib/CZI_2021-03_mpl/LOI.md

 bio-medical imaging, microscopy, and genomics.
 For the past 18 years Matplotlib has been maintained by a vibrant, primarily volunteer, community.
 However we have grown too big and widely used to continue on solely volunteer effort.
-For the past 15 months (via EOSS Round 1 and 3) we have had supported developers which has had a huge positive effect on the project;  We propose to continue this effort.
+For the past 15 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
+We propose to continue this effort.

 The primary component of the proposed work is the continued maintenance of the library.
 Maintenance covers a wide range of tasks including triaging and